Retina: Function

 The retina translates an optical image into neural impulses starting with the patterned excitation of the colour-sensitive pigments of its rods and cones, the retina's photoreceptor cells.
 The excitation is processed by the neural system and various parts of the brain working in parallel to form a representation of the external environment in the brain.

 The cones respond to bright light and mediate high-resolution colour vision during daylight illumination (also called photopic vision).
-The rod responses are saturated at daylight levels and don't contribute to pattern vision.
+The rod responses are saturated at daylight levels and do not contribute to pattern vision.
 However, rods do respond to dim light and mediate lower-resolution, monochromatic vision under very low levels of illumination (called scotopic vision).
 The illumination in most office settings falls between these two levels and is called mesopic vision.
 At mesopic light levels, both the rods and cones are actively contributing pattern information.
 What contribution the rod information makes to pattern vision under these circumstances is unclear.

 The response of cones to various wavelengths of light is called their spectral sensitivity.
 In normal human vision, the spectral sensitivity of a cone falls into one of three subtypes, often called blue, green, and red, but more accurately known as short, medium, and long wavelength-sensitive cone subtypes.
 It is a lack of one or more of the cone subtypes that causes individuals to have deficiencies in colour vision or various kinds of colour blindness.
 These individuals are not blind to objects of a particular colour, but are unable to distinguish between colours that can be distinguished by people with normal vision.
 Humans have this trichromatic vision, while most other mammals lack cones with red sensitive pigment and therefore have poorer dichromatic colour vision.
 However, some animals have four spectral subtypes, e.g. the trout adds an ultraviolet subgroup to short, medium, and long subtypes that are similar to humans.
 Some fish are sensitive to the polarization of light as well.

 In the photoreceptors, exposure to light hyperpolarizes the membrane in a series of graded shifts.
 The outer cell segment contains a photopigment.
 Inside the cell the normal levels of cyclic guanosine monophosphate (cGMP) keep the Na+ channel open, and thus in the resting state the cell is depolarised.
 The photon causes the retinal bound to the receptor protein to isomerise to trans-retinal.
 This causes the receptor to activate multiple G-proteins.
 This in turn causes the Ga-subunit of the protein to activate a phosphodiesterase (PDE6), which degrades cGMP, resulting in the closing of Na+ cyclic nucleotide-gated ion channels (CNGs).
 Thus the cell is hyperpolarised.
 The amount of neurotransmitter released is reduced in bright light and increases as light levels fall.
 The actual photopigment is bleached away in bright light and only replaced as a chemical process, so in a transition from bright light to darkness the eye can take up to thirty minutes to reach full sensitivity.